vgcman16/Alex-2.0/app/README.md

 ```

 The test creates two peers in the same process.
 Text inserted on one peer is
 synced to the other peer via WebRTC.
+Remote cursor positions appear with the
+peer's name and a unique colour.